amy20133511/ortalks/content/posts/functionalities.md

 ---
-title: "Testing the addition of tags and categories"
+title: "Testing different functionalities"
 subtitle: "This is a subtitle"
 date: 2024-04-15T19:22:53-04:00
 lastmod: 2024-04-15T19:22:53-04:00
 draft: false
 author: "ehe"
 authorLink: ""
-license: ""
+license: "what license?"
 tags: ["tag test"]
 categories: ["category test"]
 featuredImage: ""
 featuredImagePreview: ""
-summary: ""
+summary: "This is a summary.
+Let's see what it does!"
 hiddenFromHomePage: false
 hiddenFromSearch: false
 toc: